Posted: 2024-11-22 15:07:00

 Google has another card to play, which you can read below.

-Google's Nest Mini smart speaker isn't as powerful as the new Echo, obviously, but it's a great budget-friendly option for Google users.
+Google's Nest Mini smart speaker isn't as powerful as the new Echo, but it's a great budget-friendly option for Google users.

 The audio quality in the Nest Mini is respectable, given its price and profile.
 It also has a wall-mounting notch on the underside, if that's what you're into.
 An interesting presence detection method that uses the speaker and microphone to determine your proximity to the Nest Mini helps it trigger LED indicators that help you make better sense of the otherwise obscured physical volume controls.

-That's all fine, but the thing that puts the Nest Mini over the top is the machine learning chip embedded inside the tiny speaker.
+That's all fine, but the thing that puts the Nest Mini over the top is the machine-learning chip embedded inside the tiny speaker.
 With that chip, Google says, the Nest Mini can learn what commands you give to it most often, and it will then begin to process those commands locally, rather than on Google's servers.

 Amazon may have introduced the smart display with the Echo Show, but Google refined the concept with the Nest Hub (formerly the Home Hub) both in terms of its design, and in the way it leverages its voice assistant.
 Now there's a second-gen model, released in 2021, with a lower price and more features.